Lesterpaintstheworld/aider/website/docs/more-info.md

 # More info

-See below for more info about aider_nova, including some advanced topics.
+See below for more info about aider, including some advanced topics.